 Stay: The Edwardian manor of Windlestraw isn’t short of accolades, including a prestigious 5-star gold Quality Assurance rating.
 The building was originally built in 1906, as a wedding gift for the future wife of the Scottish cashmere mill owner, John King Ballantyne.

 Dine: In Windlestraw’s two AA Rosette awarded restaurant you can sample sumptuous classic dishes with a modern twist.
-Ingredients such as Borders lamb and vegetables from the kitchen’s garden frequently grace the plates.
+Ingredients such as Borders lamb and vegetables from the kitchen’s garden frequently feature.

 16. The Douglas Hotel, Isle of Arran